nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 As a new user, the image below should give you a better understanding of what each part of our graphical user interface means!

+There are two views in Focuris, which can be toggled between with the [`switch` command](#2310-switch-command):

+1. KanBan view

 ![Ui](images/UiWithReference.png)

+2. List view

 <a class="md-btn md-btn-outline" href="#table-of-contents">Return to Table of Contents</a>